zara-siddiqui/lab-cleaning-numerical-data/readme.md

 5. Change effective to date column to datetime format.

-6. Create a new dataframe using only the numerical data called numerical_df.  **Use this for the following questions**.
+6. Create a NEW dataframe using only the numerical data called _numerical_df_.  **Use this for the following questions**.

 6. Define a function that differentiates between continuous and discrete variables.
 Hint: The number of unique values might be useful.
 Store continuous data into a continuous_df variable and do the same for discrete_df